 The last 15 seasons under Lee have been the most successful stretch in the history of the Denison women's basketball program.
 Since 2003-04, the Big Red have won 289 games and have averaged 19 wins per season.

 In 2015-16, the Big Red won the North Coast Athletic Conference championship and finished with a 23-5 record, advancing to the NCAA Division III Tournament for the sixth time in program history.
-Junior Jordan Holmes was named to the WBCA and D3Hoops.com All-American team after leading the nation in blocked shots for the third-straight season.
+Jordan Holmes was named to the WBCA and D3Hoops.com All-American team after leading the nation in blocked shots for the third-straight season.
 Holmes averaged 15.9 points per game and 17.8 rebounds per game, which was the second-best per game average in Division III.
 Holmes left Denison in 2017 as the NCAA Division III career leader in rebounding and blocked shots.

-Lee boasts a career record of 442-295 (.600) in 28 seasons at Denison.
-Entering the 2016-17season she ranked 29th in victories among active Division III coaches.
-She is one of just 50 coaches in Division III history to reach the 400-win milestone.
+Lee boasts a career record of 454-309 (.595) in 29 seasons at Denison.
+Entering the 2017-18 season she ranked 27th in victories among active Division III coaches and 42nd in all-time wins at the Division III level.

-Under Lee, Denison has won four NCAC championships and seven NCAC Tournament titles.
+Under Lee, Denison has won four NCAC regular-season championships and seven NCAC Tournament titles.
 In 2010-11, the Big Red completed the conference's first undefeated regular season at 25-0 and went on to capture the NCAC Tournament title for the sixth time in seven years.
 Led by NCAC Player of the Year, Shaina Kaiser, Denison finished the year 28-0, marking the best season in program history.

 In 2010-11, the Big Red completed the conference's first undefeated regular season (25-0) and went on to capture the 2011 North Coast Athletic Conference Tournament for the sixth time out of the last seven seasons.
 Led by All-American and NCAC Player of the Year, Shaina Kaiser, Denison finished the year 28-0.